yaml/yamlscript/doc/yamlscript.md

 Note: Some Clojure expressions are "Macros" or "Special Forms" rather than functions, and evaluation happens differently.
 That's a more advanced Clojure topic and not covered here.
+But macros and special forms look the same as function call expressions and you can mostly think of them as the same thing.

 Mostly Clojure code is not affected by whitespace; a program can possibly be joined together onto a single line and still work.